Creating online real estate courses is a brilliant way for real estate agents and brokers to supplement their commission-based income!

 With evergreen enrollment, anyone can enroll at any time and work through the material alone.
 You’ll never miss out on a sale simply because of timing.

-With enrollment cycles, you open enrollment for a set period of time and all students for that cycle work through the course together.
-Most enrollment cycle courses only offer between 1 and 4 cycles per year.
+With enrollment cycles, you open enrollment for a set period of time, and all students for that cycle work through the course together.
+Most enrollment cycle courses only offer between one and four cycles per year.
 Enrollment cycles offer the opportunity to build hype leading up to each open enrollment period.
-Plus you can create a community around your course since students are working through the chapters at the same time.
+Plus, you can create a community around your course since students are working through the chapters at the same time.
 And if you want to be active in the learning process, you can better serve your students by guiding them through the material as a group (as opposed to spreading yourself thin trying to help individual students at different points in their journeys).

 6. Promote your course